A golden environment for precious metals

 Commodities

-Brent oil price per barrel (in USD) and OPEC market share (in %)
+Brent oil price per barrel (in USD) and global supply and demand structure (in million barrels per day)

 Source: Bloomberg, own calculations